imanoop7/finetunnig-using-synthetic-data/README.md

 Run the inference script with the Gradio interface:

 This will launch a web interface where you can enter natural language queries and receive generated SQL queries.

+### 5. Model Evaluation

+Evaluate the fine-tuned model using various metrics:
+`python evaluate_model.py`
+This script will calculate BLEU scores, ROUGE scores, and exact match accuracy for a subset of the test data and save the results to `evaluation_results.json`.

 ## Model Details